 Dermabrasion Recovery and Results

 Immediately following dermabrasion, treated areas are covered with gauze and topical anesthetic, and cold compresses may be applied to reduce swelling.
 Take antibiotics and pain medications as directed to avoid infection and discomfort during dermabrasion recovery.

 Redness, crusting and scabbing may occur in the days after your procedure, and you will be instructed on how to gently cleanse your skin and apply ointments to encourage proper skin healing.

 Shaving, waxing and physically or chemically exfoliating your skin is not permitted during the dermabrasion recovery period, which lasts about 1-2 weeks.
 Aggressive dermabrasion treatments may require patients to take 1-2 weeks off work and avoid strenuous activity, lifting and bending for a few weeks.

 It is important to protect your skin from the sun during dermabrasion recovery to prevent potentially permanent hyperpigmentation or hypopigmentation.
 Most patients are able to resume wearing makeup within one week of dermabrasion treatment to camouflage residual redness and inflammation.

 After the initial healing period has passed, your skin may remain pinkish for a few weeks to months.
 Once your final dermabrasion results are visible, you will notice a dramatic reduction is skin flaws and a considerably smoother, more youthful complexion.

 The Visage Surgical Institute is located in Medina, Ohio and serves local dermabrasion patients, as well as those from the greater Cleveland and Akron metro areas.
-For more information about dermabrasion treatment, or to schedule a consultation with Dr. Quereshy, please call Medina Office Phone Number 330-721-2323.
+For more information about dermabrasion treatment, or to schedule a consultation with Dr. Quereshy, please call Visage Surgical Institute Medina Phone Number 330-721-2323.